QuantEcon/lecture-python-intro/lectures/eigen_II.md

 eig(B)
 ```

-Now let's give some examples to see if the claims of the Perron-Frobenius Theorem holds for the primitive matrix $B$:
+Now let's give some examples to see if the claims of the Perron-Frobenius Theorem hold for the primitive matrix $B$:

 1. The dominant eigenvalue is real-valued and non-negative.
 2. All other eigenvalues have absolute values strictly less than the dominant eigenvalue.